iluwatar/java-design-patterns/commander/README.md

 ## Intent of Commander Design Pattern

-The intent of the Commander pattern in the context of distributed transactions is to manage and coordinate complex transactions across multiple distributed components or services, ensuring consistency and integrity of the overall transaction.
+The intent of the Commander pattern in Java, especially in the context of distributed transactions, is to manage and coordinate complex transactions across multiple distributed components or services.
+This pattern ensures data consistency and integrity in distributed systems, making it crucial for microservices architecture.
 It encapsulates transaction commands and coordination logic, facilitating the implementation of distributed transaction protocols like two-phase commit or Saga.

 ## Detailed Explanation of Commander Pattern with Real-World Examples

 Real-world example

 > Imagine organizing a large international music festival where various bands from around the world are scheduled to perform.
-Each band's arrival, soundcheck, and performance are like individual transactions in a distributed system.
+Each band's arrival, soundcheck, and performance are akin to individual transactions in a distributed system.
+This scenario mirrors the Commander pattern in Java, where the "Commander" coordinates distributed transactions to maintain overall consistency and reliability.
 The festival organizer acts as the "Commander," coordinating these transactions to ensure that if a band's flight is delayed (akin to a transaction failure), there's a backup plan, such as rescheduling or swapping time slots with another band (compensating actions), to keep the overall schedule intact.
 This setup mirrors the Commander pattern in distributed transactions, where various components must be coordinated to achieve a successful outcome despite individual failures.

 In plain words